Apleon/rsschool-cv/cv.md

 ***
 **ABOUT**

 Hello my name is Andrew.
 I'm from Belarus, Minsk.
 Study at College Business and Law at the Faculty of Information Technology Software.
-My strengths: **communication**, **perseverance**, **proficiency in English at level B1**.
+My strengths: **communication**, **perseverance**.
 I want to become a Full Stack developer.
 ***
 **SKILLS**